hiyoku/ccd10/README.md

 > To do
-> -Scheduled shooter: Not
+> - Scheduled shooter: Not
-> -Algorithm: Not
+> - Algorithm: Not

 ========== Doing ==========
 Refactoring: Doing